michalisfrangos/gettingandcleaningdataProject/README.md

 - 'run_analysis.R': this is the R script to clean the dataset from the accelerometers of the Samsung Galaxy S smartphone.
 Details on original data are described in the codebook.

 ## Instructions to run the script
-- The script download and unzips autoamtically
+- The script downloads and unzips automatically
-- The script automatically sets working directory to script directory
+- The script sets working directory to script directory automatically
-- To run type in promt: source("run_analysis.R")
+- Run command: source("run_analysis.R")
 - Cleaned data are saved as an output in 'data_cleaned.csv' ans a 'data_cleaned.txt'

 ## Transformations from original data